2017 Stone Gate Farm Horse Trials Course Decoration

-Please sign up by Sept 7th by using the Sign Up Genius where you can choose the fences you would like to decorate.
+Please use the Sign Up Genius where you can choose the fences you would like to decorate.
 Cross country maps can be found on the SGF Horse Trials page Please read the rules and guidelines before registering.

 Questions???
 Contact Jackie via at Jackie@stonegatefarm.org or call/test 330-277-6964